taw00/writing-resources/Artifacts/Joplin/writing-projects-template/Writing Projects/Project 0, Short_Novel — Story Name/0.1 Structure/!README.Structure.md

 !README.Structure

+> Refer to `!README.Project` in the `Project 0 ...` notebook for context and overall description.

 Everything associated to structuring the short story or novel.
 So, your outline (or outlines), scene cards, character description and backstory, etc.

-See `!README.Writing Projects` for a summary of the structure.